-Now, as I said earlier that, some of the increase in our revenues that we are seeing is on some of the transformational things and I thought that I will discuss a few case studies out here on how some of the transformational programs we are involved in and what impact it had on the customer.
-One was on an e-commerce implementation as well as on global information management and how the store business process we would effectively be able to bring in with a leading international retailer.
-Now, here is a case study on an e-commerce transformation case, a customer for a broad-line retailer, he had multiple e-commerce sites which were on different platforms primarily all on the legacy technologies.
-They did not have one uniform user experience and basically this platform was so legacy that none of the new innovations on the online e-commerce could not have been implemented on this.
+Now, as I said earlier that, you know, some of the increase in our revenues that we are seeing is on some of the transformation things, and I thought that I will discuss a few case studies out here on how some of the transformation programs we are involved in and what impact it had on the customer.
+One was on an e-commerce implementation as well as on a global information management and how the store business process we were effectively able to bring in with a leading international retailer.

+Now, here is a case study on an e-commerce transformation case, a customer for a broad-line retailer.
+He had multiple e-commerce sites which were on different platforms primarily all on the legacy technology.
+They did not have one uniform user experience, and basically, this platform was so a legacy that none of the new innovations on the online e-commerce could not have been implemented on this.
 So, there was a risk of one of the sites which was managed by a third party vendor would go out of business as well.
-So this was the client's situation when we really got in.
-The customer had chosen a platform and the way they are going to implement the ecommerce.
-So when we got in, we were the primary partner trying to drive the whole program end-to-end from the whole program management to the business process rationalization across these three different websites that they were currently working with and then what we did was, we took the same platform but created multiple storefronts because we acknowledge that there are uniqueness in the way there were multiple of such storefronts that were available for this particular retailer.
-We did the gap analysis, rationalize the business processes across the board, brought in industry-best practices to make sure that the processes are updated as well and we made sure that even though the broad-based same platform was rolled out across the board but ensured that the right customizations are done to make sure that the uniqueness is maintained across multiple storefronts that we developed.
-So in a way, the challenges we addressed were uniform processes, uniform user experiences across the board but in this very specific case, normally an implementation of this nature takes anywhere typically between 26 months to about 36 months but we were able to do it in about 16 person months time.
-So it reduced this whole time to market as well.
-So some of the benefits that the customer is seeing is 20% increase in the online revenue which has enhanced user experience as well and reduction in the operational cost because we rationalized the website, rationalized the processes and reduced the transactional cost as well.
+So, this was the client's situation when we really got in.

+The customer had chosen a platform and the way they wanted to implement the e-commerce platform.
+So, when we got in, we were the primary partner trying to drive the whole program maintenance and the whole program management to the business process rationalization across these three different websites that they were currently working with, and then what we did was, we took the same platform but created multiple storefronts because we acknowledge that there are uniqueness in the way there were multiple of such storefronts that were available for this particular retailer.
+We did the gap analysis, rationale to business processes across the board, so brought in industry-best practices to make sure that the processes are updated as well and we made sure that even though the broad-based same platform was rolled out across the board, but ensured that the right customizations are done to make sure that the uniqueness is maintained across multiple So in a way, the challenges we addressed were uniform storefronts that we developed. processes, uniform user experiences across the board, but in this very specific case, normally an implementation of this nature takes anywhere typically between 26 months to about 36 months, but we were able to do it in about 16 person months' time.
+So, you know, it reduced this whole time to market as well.
+So, some of the benefits that the customer has seen is 20% increase in the online revenue which has enhanced user experience as well and reduction in the operational cost because we rationalized the website, rationalized the processes, and reduced the transactional cost as well.